The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 In a simple model, the radio emission is expected to increase (again) when the shock reaches the dense ISM (i.e the SNR phase) and particle acceleration becomes efficient.
 The maximum luminosity during this phase is expected to occur at the \emph{Sedov} radius, where the mass swept up by the blast wave is equal to the mass of the SN ejecta and the energy in relativistic electron reaches a maximum.

-In the case of a very dense progenitor wind, i.e. a dense CSM, it is possible that the Sedov radius is reached already before the shock enters the ISM.
-For such objects there may not be a clear distinction between the SNe and SNR phases.
-Such dense wind progenitors are however expected to be rare, and the majority of SNe explosions in Arp\,220 will likely produce weak and undetectable radio emission in the initial CSM phase and the sources will rise to a peak radio emission only when they begin interacting with the ISM.
+In the case of a very dense progenitor wind, that is a dense CSM, it is possible that the Sedov radius is reached already before the shock enters the ISM.
+For such objects there may not be a clear observational distinction between the SNe and SNR phases.
+Progenitors with such dense winds are however expected to be rare, and the majority of SNe explosions in Arp\,220 will likely produce weak and undetectable radio emission in the initial CSM phase and the sources will rise to a peak radio emission only when they begin interacting with the ISM.